High Priority Behaviour and Social Research Networks

 - Reversibility: Assessing the prospects for mid-late life reversibility of phenotypes associated with early life adversity and subsequent later life health and socioeconomic disparities.

-- Valuing Health Research: Facilitate a network to study the production of biomedical and behavioral science research and its impact on health, especially healthy aging, and the economy.
+- Valuing Health Research: Facilitate a network to study the production of biomedical and behavioural science research and its impact on health, especially healthy aging, and the economy.

 Full details of the call for Networks is available on the NIA website.
 To be eligible for ESRC co-funding, applications must include a social science UK component, including one or more UK Investigators.
 For further information on what constitutes a 'UK component' see the FAQ document.